Dynamical Dark Energy models in light of the latest observations: Dynamical dark energy models

 \subsection{RVM and RRVM (Running Vacuum models)}

 The RVM has a direct connection with quantum field theory (QFT) in curved spacetime, see e.g. \cite{SolaPeracaula:2022hpd,Moreno-Pulido:2020anb,Moreno-Pulido:2022phq}.
+In addition, it provides a possible unified theory of dark energy and inflation on fundamental grounds\,\cite{SolaPeracaula:2025yco,SolaPeracaula:2026trz}.
 Phenomenologically, it has been analyzed on previous occasions under different conditions and has proved highly competitive with the standard $\CC$CDM.
 See, among others, the following detailed works\,\cite{Gomez-Valent:2014fda,Sola:2016jky,Gomez-Valent:2014rxa,Sola:2015wwa,Sola:2017znb,SolaPeracaula:2017esw,Sola:2016jky,SolaPeracaula:2016qlq}.
 The canonical version of the RVM has a vacuum energy density (VED) evolving with the Hubble rate $H=\dot{a}/a$ as follows, with the dot denoting a derivative with respect to the cosmic time:

 in which the dimensionless parameter $\nu$ (the only additional free parameter in the RVM) must be fitted from the cosmological data.
 For $\nu=0$ we recover the $\CC$CDM, since then $\rv=\CC/(8\pi G_N)$, where $\CC=3 c_0$ is the traditional cosmological constant.
 For $\nu\neq0$ the vacuum undergoes some mild evolution with the expansion.
 We expect $|\nu|\ll1$, if the RVM has to remain close to the $\CC$CDM.
 Theoretically, $\nu$ is connected with the renormalization group running of the VED.
 It leads to a quantum correction on top of the classical theory, so $\nu$ is naturally predicted to be small in absolute value\,\cite{Moreno-Pulido:2020anb,Moreno-Pulido:2022phq}.
 We note that for $\nu>0$ (resp. for $\nu<0$) the vacuum decays into dark matter (DM) particles (resp.
 DM particles disappear into the vacuum).
 Interestingly, the ``renormalized $\CC$CDM'' resulting from these quantum corrections in the RVM framework can help to improve the overall fit to the cosmological data as well as to ease the cosmological tensions.